seccubus/seccubus/README.md

 Key new features / issues resolved
 ----------------------------------
-A bug that set the severety wrong
+A bug that set the severity wrong

 Bugs fixed (tickets closed):
 ----------------------------